Pranay242/Movie-Review-System/README.md

 # movieReviewSystem
-#before start the project firstly tempLocationOfPHPfiles folder cut and paste in C:\xampp\htdocs.then start the springboot project.
+#before start the project firstly tempLocationOfPHPfiles folder in another repo in github(Repo name : phpfilesForMRS) cut and paste in C:\xampp\htdocs.then start the springboot project.
 #how to use movieReviewSystem project :
 #first admin create the excel sheet there are there coloumns 1)MRSNumber 2)mood1 3)msgfeedback and then admin write mrsnumber which written in the ticket (pattern are shown in the next page of adminlogin).
 #then admin export excel file to databse.